 - In a multicenter, double-blind, placebo-controlled study, Ginkgo significantly improved breast tenderness and markedly improved oedema, anxiety, depression, and headaches in 165 women with congestive symptoms of PMS.
 Standardised Ginkgo extract was administered at 160 mg/day from day 16 to day 5 of the next menstrual cycle.

-- In patients with blockage of veins in the retina, standardised Ginkgo extract improved blood vessels, visual acuity, field of vision, near and far vision, and colour recognition in a randomised, double-blind, placebo-controlled trial.
-Marked improvements in vision in 86% of patients with poor blood supply to the retina (or the areas of the brain that interpret the signals from the eyes) were observed in an uncontrolled trial.
-The dosage of standardised extract was 120 mg/day for 3 months.
+- In patients with blockage of veins in the retina, standardised Ginkgo extract improved blood vessels, visual acuity, the field of vision, near and far vision, and colour recognition in a randomised, double-blind, placebo-controlled trial.
+Marked improvements in vision in 86% of patients with inadequate blood supply to the retina (or the areas of the brain that interpret the signals from the eyes) were observed in an uncontrolled trial.
+The dosage of the standardised extract was 120 mg/day for 3 months.
 A small, double-blind, placebo-controlled trial found standardised Ginkgo treatment (160 mg/day for 6 months) improved visual acuity (compared with placebo) in patients with senile macular degeneration.
 A recent placebo-controlled study found acute administration of Ginkgo significantly increased end-diastolic velocity in the ophthalmic artery in healthy volunteers, indicating possible benefit for optic neuropathy linked to glaucoma and other ischemic ocular diseases.
 The dosage of standardised Ginkgo extract was 120 mg/day for 2 days.